Picovoice/orca/README.md

 pip3 install pvorca
 ```

-Create and instance of the engine:
+Create an instance of the engine:

 ```python
 import pvorca